sjmiller609/sampleCode/README.md

 	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/C/matrix_mult">Matrix Multiplication</a>: using POSIX threads in C
 	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/Assembly/y86">Assembly Programming</a>: a simple little Y86 assembly program
 	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/C/multithreading">Producer / Consumer</a>: C
-	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/C/binarySearchTree">Binary Search Tree</a>: It doesn't do anything that interesting but is a good example of C code
+	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/C/binarySearchTree">Binary Search Tree</a>: It doesn't do anything that interesting but it is a good example of C code
 * **Object Oriented**
 	- <a href="https://github.com/sjmiller609/sampleCode/tree/master/read-the-README/Python/interpreter">Interpreter</a>: an interpreter written in Python